dpk14/Slogo/doc/API_REVIEW_SSD27.md

 # Part 2
 ## How do you think Design Patterns are currently represented in the design or could be used to help improve the design?

 Factories are used to create new expressions.
 The open-closed principle is used to make sure that encapsulation is thoroughly followed.
-Polymorphism could help more in order to control duplicate behavior.
+Polymorphism could help more in order to general duplicate behavior.

 ## What feature/design problem are you most excited to work on?